-Buffer is one of social media’s most famous tools.
-With one easy click you’ll be able to share content and schedule posts on Facebook, Instagram, Twitter, LinkedIn, Pinterest, and Google Plus.
+Buffer is a famous social media tool.
+You can share content and schedule posts on Facebook, Instagram, Twitter, LinkedIn, Pinterest, and Google Plus with one easy click.

-Basically, Buffer allows you to stagger content throughout the day so that your social media feeds are consistently updated.
-Plus you can schedule ahead of time, which is really handy.
+Buffer allows you to stagger content throughout the day so that your social media feeds are consistently updated.
+Plus, you can schedule ahead of time, which is handy.

 Also, you can use Pablo Image Creator to create custom graphics.
 And you can review analytics about engagement and reach of your posts.

-If you own or work for a registered nonprofit organization, you need to look into Buffer.
-They offer a 50 percent discount (on what is already competitive pricing) to all registered nonprofit organizations.
+If you own or work for a registered nonprofit organization, you must look into Buffer.
+It offers all registered nonprofit organizations a 50% discount (on what is already competitive pricing).

-Crowdfire is a wicked cool app.
+Crowdfire is a super cool app.
 It’s designed to help drive traffic to your website and landing pages while increasing social engagement.
-They claim to be a “super-smart marketing sidekick” and do a darn good job living up to the claim.

 Crowdfire will make recommendations designed to help improve your social media strategy.
 Here’s how: